jzluo/firthmodels/README.md

 Firth's method adds a penalty term that:
 - Produces **finite, well-defined estimates** even with separated data
 - **Reduces small-sample bias** in coefficient estimates
-- Works as a drop-in replacement for standard logistic regression

-This is common in:
+These problems are common in:
 - Case-control studies with rare exposures
 - Small clinical trials
 - Genome-wide or Phenome-wide association studies (GWAS/PheWAS)